-We’ve been seeing an increase of LED lights being used in just about every industry recently.
-The Super Bowl, for one, had LED lights not only illuminate the playing field but also had LED lights mounted on poles to light up their flat panel TVs.
+We’ve been seeing an increase in LED lights being used in just about every industry recently.
+The Super Bowl, for one, had LED lights not only illuminating the playing field but also had LED lights mounted on poles to light up their flat-panel TVs.
 The event’s parking lot area was also lit up by retrofitted LED outdoor lighting as well.

 The Lighting Potential

 It takes a lot of cash to light up roughly around 100 million outdoor lights in the United States.
 This is not only for the basic light your way to see where you’re going concept, but also for security purposes.
 To look at the numbers, the United States consumes about $10 billion worth of electricity to light outdoor lights every year.
-That’s an equivalent of six million homes consuming electricity.
-The power source used to light up these outdoor lights usually is coal based.
+That’s the equivalent of six million homes consuming electricity.
+The power source used to light up these outdoor lights usually is coal-based.
 Now, the main problem with this power source is that it is not eco-friendly.
-Coal based power plants emit tons of carbon dioxide which is the pollutant that contributes to climate change.
+Coal-based power plants emit tons of carbon dioxide which is the pollutant that contributes to climate change.

 Former President Obama has also seen the benefits of upgrading outdoor lighting when he issued the Presidential Challenge for Advanced Outdoor Lighting.
 This challenge, taking the Department of Energy’s lead, validated the effectiveness of the LED light through demonstration projects.
 It also aims to develop guidelines for interested businesses and communities that are interested in getting LEDs into their system.

 At present, there is only less than 5% of outdoor lights are not LED light bulbs.
 So, you can see that the potential for savings is huge.
 According to a Department of Energy report, a total shift from traditional lighting to LED outdoor lighting can produce a $6 billion per year total savings.
 That also means that there will less carbon dioxide emission per year, 40 million metric tons to be exact.